Wine harvest 2023

 Next month, the couple will be turning to the harvest of their reds: Tannat and Malbec, which they combine to produce an excellent blend.

-So if you’re interested in joining us for a stint labouring in the vineyards with our one of our wine tours during March, let us know!
+So if you’re interested in joining us for a stint labouring in the vineyards on one of our wine tours during March, let us know!

-Cielo Verde is less than an hour south of Salta, on the road to Cachi and the Valles Calchaquies wine region, so it’s ideal for half day or day-long trips for tastings.
+Cielo Verde is less than an hour south of Salta, on the road to Cachi and the Valles Calchaquies wine region, so it’s ideal for a half day tasting.

-It’s a wonderful B&B where Carla also does cooking classes, while Carlos, an expert ornithologist, does bird-spotting tours: just in their extensive grounds you can see 20% of the birds of Argentina.
+It’s a wonderful B&B where Carla also does cooking classes, while Carlos, an expert ornithologist, does birdwatching tours: just in their extensive grounds you can see 20% of the birds of Argentina.

 Alicia and I have ourselves stayed overnight at Cielo Verde; it’s a place where you can happily lose yourself in the tranquility, wandering through the vineyards to the sound of birdsong, enjoying superb views of the Valle de Lerma.